twoBirds/twobirds/README.md

 project started 2005, first published 2007 on ajaxian.com

-preliminary - proof of concept.

 HINT:
-- google polymer now
+- google polymer now with a twist

+STATUS:
+- preliminary
+- may change

 QUICKSTART:
--read twobirds.5.0.pdf
+- read twobirds.5.0.pdf
--copy demo code to your server
+- copy demo code to your server
--have a look
+- have a look

 TRY on your site:
 - add lib file twobirds.js to your html head